yasen-yankov/ios-docs/Calendar/populating-with-data.md

 ---
 title: Populating with Data
-meta_title: Calendar Populating with Data
+page_title: Calendar Populating with Data
-slug: calendar-populating-with-data
-tags: calendar, data
-publish: true
-ordinal: 3
+position: 3
 ---

-#Calendar: Populating with Data
+# Calendar: Populating with Data

 Following the Model-View-Controller design pattern, the data source mediates between the application's data model (that is, its model objects) and the calendar view.
 The data source provides the calendar view object with the information it needs to display events.